Kenneth Branagh's unrealized projects

 During his long career, British filmmaker Kenneth Branagh has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.

 1990s

 The Betty Schimmel Story biopic

 On December 21, 1998, Branagh was set to star in and direct The Betty Schimmel Story, a biopic about Robert Schimmel’s parents survival during the Holocaust, with Ivan Fila and Greg Poirier writing the screenplay, Wendy Finerman and Agi Orsi producing the film, and DreamWorks Pictures set to distribute the movie, but never materalized.

 Flicker film

 In the 1990’s, Branagh considered directing the film adaptation of Theodore Roszak’s novel Flicker.

 2010s

-The Boys in the Boat film
+The Boys in the Boat

 On March 3, 2011, Branagh was set to direct the feature film adaptation of Daniel James Brown’s biographical novel The Boys in the Boat, with Donna Gigliotti producing and Jody Hofflund executive producing the film for The Weinstein Company.
 George Clooney would ultimately direct the project instead for Metro-Goldwyn-Mayer.